OfficeDev/VBA-content/VBA/Word-VBA/articles/document-xmlbeforedelete-event-word.md

 If the InUndoRedo parameter is **True** , never change the XML in a document while the **XMLAfterInsert** and **XMLBeforeDelete** events are running.

-If the InUndoRedo parameter is **False** , you can insert and delete the XML in the document?but be careful that the **XMLAfterInsert** and **XMLBeforeDelete** events will not try to cancel each other out, causing an infinite loop.
+If the InUndoRedo parameter is **False** , you can insert and delete the XML in the document - but be careful that the **XMLAfterInsert** and **XMLBeforeDelete** events will not try to cancel each other out, causing an infinite loop.
 You can prevent infinite loops by using a global **Boolean** variable and check for that at the beginning of the error handler, as shown in the following example.